aaron13100/404solution/README.md

 ## Changelog ##

+## Version 2.20.5 (June 18, 2019) ##
+* Improvement: See all categories when searching page suggestions by typing Categ in the search box.

 ## Version 2.20.4 (June 18, 2019) ##
 * FIX: Remember which column to order by on the page redirects and captured URLs pages (for vijilamarshal).